nicolasbuchwalder/MTH9815-final/README.md

     - bondspecific/ : contains the classes implemented specifically for bond trading
     - data/ : folder where all the historical data and gui data of the trading system are written to and stored
 - python/ : folder where the python scripts for data generation and cubic spline are stored (see "Bonds Data for more details")
+- makefile: there is a makefile associated with all the main.cpp files are well as one makefile in the root folder, those contain the compilation instructions

 ## Documentation of project
 ### Modifications on given original tradingsystem code